haproxytech/kubernetes-ingress/documentation/controller.md

   A name to assign to the ingress controller so that Ingress objects can target it apart from other running ingress controllers.

   :information_source: In kubernetes 1.18+, a new `IngressClass` resource can be referenced by Ingress objects to target an Ingress Controller.
-More details can be found in the [IngressClass doc entry](./ingressclass.md).
+More details can be found in the IngressClass documentation.

 Possible values: